SINGAPORE COURTS – CONVERSATIONS WITH THE COMMUNITY

 17. Returning to the two illustrative cases concerning Shell, what explains the difference in their outcomes?
 In ClientEarth v Shell, the plaintiff was attempting to assert the derivative rights of a shareholder, seeking permission to stand in the shoes of a company to vindicate the company’s rights, but was held not to be seeking to protect the company’s interests.

-18. By contrast, in the class-action lawsuit in Milieudefensie v Shell, the plaintiffs were seeking to vindicate their own rights under the Dutch Civil Code read together with the European Convention on Human Rights.(19) The outcomes were different as the contents of the legal norms engaged in each case were different.
+18. By contrast, in the class-action lawsuit in Milieudefensie v Shell, the plaintiffs were seeking to vindicate their own rights under the Dutch Civil Code read together with the European Convention on Human Rights.(19) The outcomes were different because the contents of the legal norms engaged in each case were different.

 19. Another arena in which climate change concerns are being litigated is the field of Investor-State Dispute Settlement, or “ISDS”.
 In the ISDS case of Lone Pine Resources Inc v The Government of Canada (“Lone Pine v Canada”), there was a legal challenge filed by an investor, Lone Pine, who held the rights to mine for oil and gas under the St. Lawrence River.
 The challenge was against the decision of the Government of Quebec to revoke exploration permits on environmental grounds.(20) In finding that the Government of Quebec did not violate international law and the treaty obligation to accord fair and equitable treatment to Lone Pine’s investments, the tribunal majority considered the environmental public policy concerns animating Quebec’s legislation.
 The tribunal majority gave weight to “the Quebec Government’s intention to encourage the sustainable development of natural resources with a view to protect [sic] the St. Lawrence River”.(21)